saarkatz/TheGameCollection/README.md

 A collection of simple games.

 ## The Environment
 We will be using python with pygame.
-An arbitrary choice at the moment.
+An arbitrary choice.

 ## The games
 The list of games we will work on initialy